Marcombo/Circuitos-y-algoritmos-cuanticos/README.md

 10 Digital emulation of quantum circuit, TR1

-Summaries of some chapters will be published, addressed to people who have difficulty reading in Spanish:
+Summaries of some chapters, addressed to people who have difficulty reading in Spanish:

 CHAPTER 2